Steven Kwan Player Props: Guardians vs. White Sox

-The Cleveland Guardians, including Steven Kwan and his .581 slugging percentage in past 10 games, including six extra-base hits but no homers), take on starting pitcher Dylan Cease and the Chicago White Sox at Guaranteed Rate Field, Thursday at 8:10 PM ET.
+The Cleveland Guardians, including Steven Kwan and his .488 slugging percentage in past 10 games, including five extra-base hits but no home run), battle starting pitcher Touki Toussaint and the Chicago White Sox at Guaranteed Rate Field, Friday at 7:10 PM ET.

-In his previous appearance, he went 1-for-3 with two RBI against the Royals.
+He racked up two hits (going 2-for-5 with a triple) in his last appearance against the White Sox.

 Steven Kwan Game Info & Props vs. the White Sox